Home

 Hyper-responsiveness to emails chops your workday into a series of work slots punctuated by distractions.
 When these emails need you to reply, the 26-minute average can stretch to an hour, without you noticing.
 Because, the quicker your reply, the faster responses you’ll get.
 The more responses you get, the more time you’ll stay distracted.
 It’s a vicious circle, you see.

-Bottom Line: You Can’t Resist the Temptation of Checking your Inbox.
+Bottom Line: You Can’t Resist the Temptation of Checking Your Inbox.

 Another crucial reason that explains how Emails kill our productivity is the time spent on composing them.
 I am guilty of writing detailed emails to my clients.
 I am sure you are too.
-We all end up composing long and detailed replies when dealing with a new client or an important one when the same thing could’ve communicated in half the time and half the space.
+We all end up composing long and detailed replies when dealing with a new client or an important one when the same thing could’ve been communicated in half the time and half the space.

 Bottom Line: You tend to forget that short emails are not rude and It’s always better to be concise.